-Councillor Rob Skoulding is Mayor of March on Civic and Ceremonial occasions during 2015/16.
+Councillor Kim French is Mayor of March on Civic and Ceremonial occasions during 2017/18.

-Councillor Andrew Donnelly is Deputy Mayor of March on Civic and Ceremonial occasions during 2015/16.
+Councillor Jan French is Deputy Mayor of March on Civic and Ceremonial occasions during 2017/18.

 The Assistant Town Clerk is responsible for managing the Mayor’s and Deputy Mayor’s diaries and organising civic receptions.

-The Mayors Civic Carol Service is held in December and the Mayors Charity Ball in February.
+The Mayors Civic Service is held in October and the Civic Carol Service in December.
 In addition the Mayor will represent the Town at many special occasions that will be officially commemorated and celebrated through the year.
 These may be regular events such as the Remembrance Day Parade or one off events such as the Queen Elizabeth II Diamond Jubilee celebrations in 2012.

 The Mayor of March received a plaque on behalf of the Townsfolk of March to commemorate the Diamond Jubilee of Queen Elizabeth II.
 The plaque was donated by William Kent Memorials and was fixed to a pillar of the town bridge.